JDLinares-360/azure-network-protocols/README.md

 <p>
 Step 4: Retrieve the private IP address of the Ubuntu VM (linux-vm) and attempt to ping it from within the Windows 10 VM by utilizing PowerShell > ping command + Private IP address.
 Observe ping requests and replies within WireShark.

+NOTE: Pinging an IP address checks whether a device can be reached on a network and how fast it responds.
+It works by sending small test messages and timing the replies, helping identify connection problems like delays, packet loss, or whether the issue is with your computer, the network, or a remote server.
 </p>
 <br />